offchan42/machine-learning-curriculum/README.md

 Libraries that help you develop/debug/deploy the model in production (MLOps).
 There is more to ML than training the model.

+* https://flyte.org/ Flyte makes it easy to create concurrent, scalable, and maintainable workflows for machine learning and data processing.
 * https://github.com/allegroai/clearml Auto-Magical Suite of tools to streamline your ML workflow.
 Experiment Manager, ML-Ops and Data-Management
 * https://github.com/quantumblacklabs/kedro A Python framework for creating reproducible, maintainable and modular data science code.
 * https://github.com/determined-ai/determined Determined is an open-source deep learning training platform that makes building models fast and easy.
 I use it mainly for tuning hyperparameters.